datacarpentry/shell-genomics/episodes/01-introduction.md

 Editing a long command can be time consuming.
 The shell has shortcut keys for moving to the start or end of a command that you are typing.

-Try typing this command, but don't hit enter yet.
+Try this command.

 ```bash
 ls home/dcuser/shell_data
 ```

+You will get an error `ls: cannot access 'home/dcuser/shell_data': No such file or directory`.
-Notice that there is an error: there should be a `/` at the start of the path.
+There should be a `/` at the start of the path.

+Use the up arrow to get the previous command again.
 Use CTRL+A (hold down the control (CTRL) key and press the A key) to move to the start of the command.

-Edit the command to add the missing `/`, but don't hit enter yet.
+Edit the command to add the missing `/` and hit enter.

 ```bash
 ls /home/dcuser/shell_data